Ensono/stacks-webapp-template/packages/template-cli/README.md

 sidebar_label: CLI
 ---

+Please read through the [template_cli](../../docs/cli-process.md) for more information.

 ## Template CLI

 Builds a Node.js with React Server Side Rendered Webapp Template, with accompanying infrastruce code.
 All from your CLI.